- Medicine, Family Admission Requirements and Application Procedures

 All supplemental application materials and supporting documents must be uploaded directly to the McGill admissions processing system.

 - Application form and fee: All applicants must complete the Online Application.
 The application must be accompanied by a non-refundable application fee payable by credit card (Visa or Mastercard); fee amounts and details are listed on the Student Accounts website.
-Please ensure you apply for the M.Sc. in Family Medicine or the ad hoc Ph.D. in Family Medicine.
+Please ensure you apply for the M.Sc. in Family Medicine or the Ph.D. in Family Medicine and Primary Care.

-- Curriculum Vitae: Please upload the latest version of your resumé, which should include a listing of previous research experience and publications.
+- Curriculum Vitae: Please upload the latest version of your CV, which should include a listing of previous research experience and publications.
+All relevant research experience should be included in your CV since you are applying for a research position in the Department.

 - Writing Assessment

 - Official Transcripts: Applicants must submit one (1) official copy of all transcripts for all post-secondary education undertaken (Quebec students need not submit CEGEP transcripts).
-Unofficial transcripts may be uploaded to the McGill admissions processing system and an official transcript must be sent at a later time when the letter of acceptance has been sent by Graduate and Postdoctoral Studies via Minerva (since this will be a condition of the letter).
-Please note: Official transcripts are not required for studies conducted at McGill University (students may upload a Minerva copy of their McGill transcript with their application and this will be sufficient).
+Unofficial transcripts may be uploaded to uApply, the McGill admissions processing system.
+Official transcripts are required when an offer of admission has been extended.
+Please note: Official transcripts are not required for studies conducted at McGill University.

-- Writing Sample (for ad hoc Ph.D. only): Applicants to our ad hoc Ph.D. program must upload a writing sample to review, preferably a thesis or a published article.
+- Writing Sample (for Ph.D. and Bioethics option applicants only): Applicants to our Ph.D. program must upload a writing sample to review, preferably a thesis or a published article.
+For Bioethics option applicants, please upload a sample of your writing skills from your undergraduate studies; it does not need to be a thesis or a publication.

-The application deadlines listed here are set by graduate departments and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Family Medicine and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.